15 Famous Street Photographers & Their Photos

 8. Susan Meiselas (1948-)

 Susan Meiselas is an American documentary photographer whose work has been published in many newspapers and magazines, including The New York Times, The Times, Time, GEO, and Paris Match.
-Besides being a member of the Magnum Photo Agency since 1980, she received the 1979 Robert Capa Gold Medal and was named a MacArthur Fellow in 1992.
+She joined the Magnum Photo Agency in 1980 and has been a prominent member ever since.

 ©Susan Meiselas: Carnival Strippers